mrmans0n/compose-rules/docs/rules.md

 ### Do not emit multiple pieces of content

-A composable function should emit either 0 or 1 pieces of layout, but no more.
-A composable function should be cohesive, and not rely on what function it is called from.
+A composable function should emit zero or one layout nodes.
+Each composable should be cohesive and not depend on its call site.

-You can see an example of what not to do below. `InnerContent()` emits a number of layout nodes and assumes that it will be called from a `Column`:
+In this example, `InnerContent()` emits multiple layout nodes and assumes it will be called from a `Column`:

 ```kotlin
 // This will render: